 Awarded to one award-winning filmmaker at the 2020 All American High School Film Festival.
 This award guarantees the recipient a minimum Next Generation Scholarship of \$48,000.

 YOUNG WOMEN IN FILM SCHOLARSHIP

 \$10,000 (in addition to any other scholarships)

-Number of Scholarships: 4

-Deadline: March 18, 2021

-Notification Date: May 15, 2021

-Disbursal: Scholarship funds will be awarded throughout the recipient's academic career and be divided equally between eight (8) semesters.
+Number of Scholarships: 4 Deadline: March 18, 2021 Notification Date: May 15, 2021 career and be divided equally between eight (8) semesters.